-A Decision Intelligence Platform will Empower Organisations to Model, Execute, and Deploy Semi and Fully Automated Decisions of All Kinds.
+A Decision Intelligence Platform will Empower Organizations to Model, Execute, and Deploy Semi and Fully Automated Decisions of All Kinds.

 These reports and numbers show the gap between business expectations from their investment in AI and their expected ROI from their AI-driven, in particular decision automation projects.